ethereum/EIPs/EIPS/eip-1.md

 A complete reference to every external resource **MUST** be included in the References section.

 We take several precautions to ensure the continued accessibility of all external resources.
-First, we follow the requirements of the [RFC 7322 RFC Style Guide](https://www.rfc-editor.org/rfc/rfc7322.html): references **MUST** be full citations, including author(s), title, and publication information -- URLs are acceptable, but **MUST NOT** be the sole information provided for a reference.
+First, following [RFC 7322 RFC Style Guide](https://www.rfc-editor.org/rfc/rfc7322.html), references **MUST** be full citations, including author(s), title, and publication information; URLs are acceptable, but **SHOULD NOT** be the sole information provided for a reference.
 In addition, Links **SHOULD** meet the Requirements for Origins in [EIP-5757](./eip-5757.md), and a Digital Object Identifier (DOI), where available, **MUST** be included.
-Within "fair use", short quotations from referenced works are encouraged, as embedded quotations will not change.
+Within "fair use", short quotations from referenced works are encouraged, as embedded quotations will not change or disappear.

 According to the IESG Statement on [Normative and Informative References](https://www.ietf.org/about/groups/iesg/statements/normative-informative-references/), Normative references "specify documents that must be read to understand or implement the technology" whereas an Informative reference "only provides additional information".
 The Specification section of an EIP **MUST NOT** contain Informative references, and **SHOULD** contain all necessary Normative references.
 Motivation and Rationale sections **MAY** include Informative references.